NathbuildsAi/n8n_portfolio/README.md

 An AI-powered Gmail automation workflow built with n8n that reads incoming emails, detects important senders, and automatically generates professional replies using Google Gemini AI.

-This project shows how to build a simple AI email assistant for personal or business automation.
+This project demonstrates how to build a simple AI email assistant for personal or business automation.

 🚀 Features

 ✅ Monitor Gmail for new emails

 ⭐ Detect important senders (VIP list)

-🤖 Generate replies using AI (Google Gemini)
+🤖 Generate replies using Google Gemini AI

 📤 Automatically send email responses

 📬 Organize inbox by marking or archiving threads

 ⚙️ How It Works